DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 "If you don't make people aware that you are selling something, they'll spend their money elsewhere."

-"If you halt your marketing program, you shortchange your reputaiton"
+"If you halt your marketing program, you shortchange your reputation"

 ### Marketing weapons